 By providing for the technical possibility that the new chain maintains the history of the blockchain going back to the genesis block, as well as the fact that the holders of the legacy coins receive the new coins proportionate to their holdings in the legacy chain, Bitcoin is most open to the competition provided by forks.

-This way of storing the information is highly secure and not a bit can be altered without a trace.
+This way of storing information is highly secure, and nothing can be altered without a trace.
 Blockchain technology is often referred to as “tamper-proof.”
 This is generally because each new digital ‘block’ containing a record of transactions is connected to all preceding blocks.
 To tamper with any of the records contained in a block, a dishonest participant would need to change all subsequent blocks in the chain to avoid detection.

 Given that blockchain is a decentralized ledger, there is no single point of failure that dishonest participants can override.
-Instead, they would require a huge amount of power to override and alter every node simultaneously.
+Instead, they would require huge power to override and alter every node simultaneously.

-This is especially prominent in public blockchains where there can be any number of nodes existing anywhere in the world.
+This is especially prominent in public blockchains, where any number of nodes exist anywhere in the world.
 Blockchain, therefore, presents a lower risk of attack than centralized systems, in which key servers can be targeted and altered without a trace.
 Blockchain also uses advanced public-key cryptography to secure its data, which relies on users having two cryptographically matched keys.

-When someone wants to send a user a file, they send the file to a user’s public key.
-The file can then only be opened by the user’s correlating private key.
-Together these features make blockchain a very secure method of recording data according to this research paper.
-There is a relatively low risk of data tampering or data being intercepted compared to traditional methods of transfer and storage, making blockchain a risk management system.
+When someone wants to send a user a file, they send it to a user’s public key.
+The file can only be opened by the user’s correlating private key.
+Together these features make blockchain a very secure method of recording data, according to this research paper.
+There is a relatively low risk of data tampering or being intercepted compared to traditional transfer and storage methods, making blockchain a risk management system.

-As “Businessinsider” published, Bitcoin tends to get the most hype, blockchain, the underlying DLT powering the virtual currency, has a much broader range of use cases.
-Blockchain has found a home in nearly every industry, from financial services and payments to healthcare, energy, and property (even intellectual property) management, and many legacy institutions are now finding themselves challenged by tech-savvy upstarts proposing blockchain-based solutions.
+As “Business insider” published, Bitcoin tends to get the most hype, blockchain, the underlying DLT powering the virtual currency, has a much broader range of use cases.
+Blockchain has found a home in nearly every industry, from financial services and payments to healthcare, energy, and property (even intellectual property) management.
+Many legacy institutions are now challenged by tech-savvy upstarts proposing blockchain-based solutions.

 But despite its increasingly prevalent use among businesses and consumers, blockchain is still a nascent technology when it comes to regulation.
-Around the globe, as within the US, no consistent policy has yet evolved.
-Rather, countries have been left to their discretion — with some, like those in Europe transposing regulation into their national laws, and others shunning the technology altogether.
+Around the globe, as within the U.S., no consistent policy has yet evolved.
+Rather, countries have been left to their discretion — some, like those in Europe, transposing regulation into their national laws and others shunning the technology altogether.

-This can pose a number of complex jurisdictional issues that require careful consideration in relation to the relevant contractual relationships as stated in this publication.
-The principles of contract and title differ across jurisdictions and therefore identifying the appropriate governing law is essential.
+This can pose several complex issues that require careful consideration concerning the relevant contractual relationships, as stated in this publication.
+In addition, the principles of contract and title differ across jurisdictions; therefore, identifying the appropriate governing law is essential.

 However, in a decentralized environment, it may be difficult to identify the appropriate set of rules to apply.
-At its simplest level, every transaction could potentially fall under the jurisdiction(s) of the location of each and every node in the network.
-Clearly, this could result in the blockchain needing to be compliant with an unwieldy number of legal and regulatory regimes.
-In the event a fraudulent or erroneous transaction is made, pinpointing its location within the blockchain could be challenging.
+At its simplest level, every transaction could potentially fall under the jurisdiction(s) of the location of every node in the network.
+This could result in the blockchain needing to comply with an unwieldy number of legal and regulatory regimes.
+Furthermore, in the event a fraudulent or erroneous transaction is made, pinpointing its location within the blockchain could be challenging.

 The inclusion of an exclusive governing law and jurisdiction clause is therefore essential and should ensure that a customer has legal certainty as to the law to be applied to determine the rights and obligations of the parties to the agreement and which courts will handle any disputes.